ndim/arm-newlib-gcc-toolchain-builder/README.md

 >buildsystem assumes that the GNU assembler is being used

+_--disable-werror:_

+>do not cancel the build on warnings

 _--disable-newlib-io-float:_

 >disable printf/scanf family float support (status: tbd)

-_--disable-werror:_

->do not cancel the build on warnings
+_--disable-newlib-supplied-syscalls:_

+>syscalls to the operating system must be served by user code. it is the users responsibility to implement customized syscall stubs. newlib shall not provide any syscall implementation because a syscall is strongly hardware dependant

 __Note 1:__ the often mentioned arm/tumb switch `--enable-interwork` is neither documented nor available in the configure scripts and is therefore removed (20-Jul-2012 samplemaker)